NASCAR could debut hybrids as early as 2022 – TechCrunch

-NASCAR could introduce hybrid powered cars as early as 2022, NASCAR’s SVP for Racing Development John Probst told TechCrunch.
+NASCAR could introduce hybrid-powered cars as early as 2022, NASCAR’s SVP for Racing Development John Probst told TechCrunch.

 The auto-racing series — which is America’s most popular motorsport — opened up on the development of competition vehicles powered by gas and electricity.

-Note: Update: This article has been revised to reflect a misstatement by NASCAR that the sport plans to “go full electric.”
-NASCAR plans to “go full hybrid,” a spokesperson clarified.